danieljbrooks/danieljbrooks.github.io/test/README.md

 ## Content

-This is my personal and professional website, which can be found at http://danieljbrooks.com.
+This is my personal and professional website, built with the Bootstrap "Modern Business" template and hosted with Github Pages.
+Check it out here: http://danieljbrooks.com.

-## Acknowledgement

-This website was built using the Bootstrap "Modern Business" template.

 ## Copyright and License